 What we can do to prepare for the LIBOR transition

 Even with all these unknowns, there are concrete actions a company can take to prepare, whether it’s a small healthcare practice, a regional real estate developer, or a public company.
 For companies planning new debt issuance or a refinance in the near term, it’s important that any loan tied to LIBOR has broad, robust adjustment or replacement language so the loan can convert to a new index when necessary.
 This is especially important for companies with a corresponding swap transaction.
 A loan’s fallback language needs to align with the derivative fallback language to minimize any operational, legal and basis risk.
 To help with this, ARRC released recommended fallback language for different types of loan and debt products including syndicated transactions and bilateral loans earlier this year.

 For companies with outstanding LIBOR debt that will extend beyond 2021, it’s important they work with their attorneys, treasurers, and bankers to take an inventory of those agreements and examine the contract language to understand which documents will need to be updated when LIBOR phases out.
 People’s United Bank is reviewing loan documents to understand the transition’s impact, closely monitoring emerging regulatory guidelines, and has developed LIBOR replacement language that takes ARRC’s guidelines into consideration and which we feel is appropriate for all LIBOR-based loan transactions.
-But currently People’s United Bank does not have plans to update documents with fallback language until more information is available.
+But currently People’s United Bank does not have plans to update previously executed documents with fallback language until more information is available.

 The number of unknowns around the transition away from LIBOR can seem overwhelming.
 But ARRC and banks know that market players need clear guidelines and ample time to prepare for the transition.
 We believe, therefore, that appropriate guidance will be forthcoming and the transition manageable.